CDCgov/ixa/docs/book/src/topics/properties.md

 ## Canonical Values

 Sometimes the value you want model code to use is not the value you want ixa to store in indexes.
-The `canonical_value`, `make_canonical`, and `make_uncanonical` options let you define a normalized representation for indexing and querying:
+The `canonical_value`, `make_canonical`, and `make_uncanonical` options let you define a standard representation for internal indexing and querying that is different from the external value you want to expose to model code:

 ```rust
 define_entity!(WeatherStation);